COVID-19 pandemic in Poland: Local transmission, 10 – 27 March 2020

-On 10 March 2020 the mode of SARS-CoV-2 transmission in Poland was officially declared by the World Health Organization as having shifted from imported cases only to local transmission. and the same day, Armed Forces General Commander gen. Jarosław Mika was diagnosed and the eighteenth confirmed SARS-CoV-2 infection was announced in the Masovian Voivodeship.
+On 10 March 2020, the mode of SARS-CoV-2 transmission in Poland was officially declared by the World Health Organization as having shifted from imported cases only to local transmission. and the same day, Armed Forces General Commander gen. Jarosław Mika was diagnosed and the eighteenth confirmed SARS-CoV-2 infection was announced in the Masovian Voivodeship.
 The two SARS-CoV-2 patients earlier announced in Warsaw were both seriously ill with COVID-19.

-On 16 March 2020 the number of confirmed cases increased to 177 and the death toll to 4.
+On 16 March 2020, the number of confirmed cases increased to 177 and the death toll to 4.
 One of those infected was Minister of the Environment Michał Woś.

-On 17 March 2020 "patient zero", at Zielona Góra hospital, tested negative for SARS-CoV-2 the second time, and was considered to have recovered.
+On 17 March 2020, "patient zero", at Zielona Góra hospital, tested negative for SARS-CoV-2 for the second time, and was considered to have recovered.

 On 20 March 2020, the Ministry of Health officially declared an epidemic.

 As of 29 March 2020, there were 269,307 people under quarantine for suspected SARS-CoV-2 infection and 42,783 SARS-CoV-2 tests had been made since the beginning of testing.

 Nursing home and hospital clusters, March 2020

 On 17 March 2020 a doctor at a hospital in Grójec, "Z.", had a dry cough and fever and had a sample taken for SARS-CoV-2 testing.
 While several members of staff did not want to work with him, the head of their group disagreed but decided after a long debate to isolate Z. The hospital continued to function for the rest of the day without disinfection of the places where Z. had been present.
-On 18 March Z. was confirmed to be SARS-CoV-2 positive, and the hospital took samples from close contacts of Z. from the previous five days.
+On 18 March, Z. was confirmed to be SARS-CoV-2 positive, and the hospital took samples from close contacts of Z. from the previous five days.
 Some of the nurses were ordered back to work at the hospital while waiting for their test results.
 As of 24 March 11 of the 59 patients of the hospital and seven medical personnel were found to be SARS-CoV-2 positive.
-Onet.pl and Gazeta Wyborcza described the situation as contagion by carelessness.
+Onet.pl and Gazeta Wyborcza described the situation as contagion caused by carelessness.
 One of the Grójec hospital personnel also worked at a Niedabyl nursing home.
-On 28 March 2020 52 of the 66 residents and eight employees were found to be SARS-CoV-2 positive.
+On 28 March 2020, 52 of the 66 residents and eight employees were found to be SARS-CoV-2 positive.

 On 1 April 2020, 38 hospitals and hospital sections around Poland, including twelve in the Masovian Voivodeship that includes the Polish capital of Warsaw, were temporarily closed due to the risk of SARS-CoV-2 contamination from a confirmed or likely SARS-CoV-2 infected patient.